acedatabasefoundation/db/README.md

 ## 🧐 Why Ace?
 * A graph is a **natural** data storage technique, that connects nodes **(neurons)** with relationships **(synapses)** 🧠
-* Ace unites the following lovely features, in an optionally [sponsored](#sponsor-ace) or optionally free, open source graph db:
+* Ace unites the following lovely features, in a free, open source, graph db:
     * **[Embeded](#embeded)** (no network latency between the application server and the database)
     * **[Memory Storage](#storage)** (query millions of nodes in less then 9ms 😳)
     * **[File Storage](#storage)** (append memory storage to files)